alahiff/lammps/README.md

 ```

 ## Running using PROMINENCE
+These examples make use of the PROMINENCE Command Line Interface.

 ### Single node, MPI, OpenMP
 Here we run one of the benchmark problems using 8 cores, with 4 MPI processes each running 2 OpenMP threads.
 ```